ledgerofzee/TrapWallet/README.md

 # TrapWallet

-A regulated cyrptocurrency wallet that supports ERC20 tokens.
+A regulated cryptocurrency wallet that supports ERC20 tokens.